kumudug/IIS-URL-Rewrite-Useragent/README.md

 ## The reason

 All the above mentioned crawlers do not execute javascript.
 So I was stuck in a rock and a hard place. :(.
 So the soution I designed was to do a url rewrite for all the requests coming from the above said crawlers to a page generated using PhantomJS.
 Simple right? but wait.
-Since I already had html5 type url rewrites set up etc it was pretty cumbersome to write al the URL rewrite logic for IIS.
+Since I already had html5 type url rewrites set up etc it was pretty cumbersome to write all the URL rewrite logic for IIS.
 At one point I was not sure how the user agent strings actually looked like.
 So this project was born.

 ## Purpose